 Some LPPC members are fully integrated utilities that own generation, transmission, and distribution facilities and sell directly to consumers.
 Others are primarily wholesale suppliers to municipal and cooperative utilities within their state or region.
 LPPC members provide good-paying jobs to about 54,000 people across the U.S.

 Public power is a mission-driven business model that empowers local communities and gives citizens a voice in their energy future.
 Not-for-profit and consumer-owned, public power is directly accountable to those they serve.
 To meet the evolving needs of their community, public power invests billions every year in new infrastructure and clean energy technologies, while offering the most reliable electric service and the lowest monthly power bills in the nation.

 Communities that have formed their own electric systems have come to recognize the benefits of public power: not-for-profit rates, local governance, and responsiveness to community needs.

 Unlike investor-owned utility rates, public power not-for-profit electricity prices include only the costs of producing and delivering power to the consumer—not the profits paid to people who hold stock in the company.
-As a result, public power has the lowest rates, on average, in the U.S. electric utility industry.
-Customers served by LPPC members pay on average 10% less per kWh than the national average.
+As a result, public power customers pay the lowest electric bills in the nation.

 Since a public power electric system is locally governed, decisions about policies such as rates are made by community leaders who are in touch with local concerns.
 The city council sets policies for many public utilities, while others have a separately elected or appointed utility board that governs utility policies.
 Local governance helps ensure that the utility responds to community needs.